-Short-term loans are availed for working capital requirements.
-The loan carries a floating interest rate initially peg at 6% per annum, payable monthly in arrears.
+Short-term loan is availed for working capital requirements.
+The loan carries a floating interest rate initially at 4.25% per annum, payable monthly in arrears.
 The principal is payable after 12 months renewable at the option of the both parties.
 The maximum credit line with the bank is up to P6 million.
-As of June 30, 2021, and December 31, 2020, the balance of the loan amounted to P5.450 million.
+As of June 30, 2022 and December 31, 2021, the balance of the loan amounted to P5.45 million.